-Medical Correspondence Unit Main Hospital Building Payson Corridor, Basement Level, P-04 To request Hospital medical records, patients should complete the Authorization to Disclose Protected Health Information/Medical Records form.
-This form is available in English, Spanish, and Chinese on the Hospital's website at http://nyp.org/him, or the form can be picked up from the Medical Correspondence Unit in the main Hospital building, Payson Corridor, Basement Level, P-04.
+Medical Correspondence Unit Milstein Hospital Building Main lobby near the Admitting Department The Medical Correspondence Unit for NewYork-Presbyterian Allen Hospital is located at NewYork-Presbyterian/Columbia.
+To request Hospital medical records, patients should complete the Authorization to Disclose Protected Health Information/Medical Records form.
+This form is available in English, Spanish, and Chinese on the Hospital's website at http://nyp.org/him, or the form can be picked up from the Medical Correspondence Unit near the Admitting Department in the main lobby of the Milstein Hospital Building of NewYork-Presbyterian/Columbia.

 Please read the form carefully and check the appropriate box for the information you need.
-Completed forms may be placed in the Drop Box located by the Medical Correspondence Unit or sent to the mailing address indicated to the left.
+Completed forms may be placed in the Drop Box located by the Medical Correspondence Unit at NewYork-Presbyterian/Columbia or sent to the mailing address indicated to the left.